pybites/challenges/06/README.md

 > This week, each one of you has a homework assignment ... - Tyler Durden (Fight club)

-### A milestone right at the corner
+### A milestone right around the corner

 A new week, more coding!

-We are grabbing this challenge from [Raymond Hettinger's tweet](https://twitter.com/raymondh/status/829474817082433536):
+We are grabbing this challenge from [Raymond Hettinger's tweet](https://twitter.com/raymondh/status/829474817082433536) (EAFP):

-> #python data extrapolation contest: Tweet your prediction of the exact date and time(UTC) that http://pypi.python.org  hits 100,000 packages
+> python data extrapolation contest: Tweet your prediction of the exact date and time(UTC) that http://pypi.python.org  hits 100,000 packages

-The replies on Twitter were pretty different.
+The submitted answers (tweet replies) were very different which made us curious.
 As it's a prediction there won't be one right answer of course.
 We challenge you to find a data set to make your prediction.
 We are curious what you will come up with ...

 ### To follow along with our challenges